digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/post/2023-03-04-seminar-zurich/index.md

 ---
-title: First DBGI-KM meeting !
+title: Seminar in the Botanical Garden of Zurich.
-date: 2022-02-22
+date: 2022-03-04
 ---

-We will present both the DBGI and EMI at the Department of Systematic and Evolutionary Botany in Zurich
+We will present both the DBGI and EMI at the Department of Systematic and Evolutionary Botany in Zurich (16:00 Monday 06 March 2023)

 <!--more-->